SwiftyLimi/SecretSantaNameCheck/README.md

 - The database file (`secret_santa.db`) is created automatically on first run
 - All 14 names are pre-loaded into the database
 - The app prevents selecting a name that's already been selected
-- Each selection is timestamped and records who made the selection
+- All selections are anonymous and timestamped